 We all have a small degree of possessiveness, but it's all about how we react to it.
 The person who has expectations that are driven by society will likely feel more possessive and jealous if their partner is giving attention to someone else.
 But someone who has expectations that come from a healthy relationship will be content with their own happiness and allow their partner the freedom they desire in relationships.

-So what can we do to keep our relationships from becoming toxic?
+So how to get out of a toxic relationship or simply we can say, how to get rid of toxic relationships?
 To start, it's important to understand that unhealthy relationships are not necessarily the worst things in the world.
 In fact, there are many benefits of toxic relationships.
 Many people have been able to heal from abusive relationships and still be happy.
 But toxic relationships often don't last long because of their instability.
 If and when unhealthy expectations are brought into a relationship, that relationship will only last for a short amount of time before one or both partners begin letting those expectations go and seeing their partner for who they truly are.
 This is why it's so important to know when something is causing you anxiety in your relationship and whether or not the relationship is truly toxic.

 And for the hundredth time…

 Conflicts in a relationship happen all the time, but as long as there is communication and understanding between partners, then these conflicts will really help your relationship grow stronger.
 Instead of being toxic and destroying relationships, some conflicts can actually make them healthier!
+So, just try to focus on how to come out of toxic relationship and not letting go of a toxic relationship.
 Some couples are able to find the balance between societal expectations and a healthy relationship - becoming more aware of their partner's needs while also maintaining their own identity in the relationship.

 Takeaway that you really need to take "away" from here